-The new visa waiver program being developed by the EU, inspired by the US ESTA, is known as the Electronic Travel Information and Authorisation Service (ETIAS) and is planning to be implemented by 2021.
+The new visa waiver program being developed by the EU, inspired by the US ESTA, is known as the Electronic Travel Information and Authorisation Service (ETIAS) and is planning to be implemented by the end of 2022.

 The ETIAS program will require travelers from approximately 60 countries, including the US, Canada, Australia and Japan who currently travel to Europe authorization free to apply online for the ETIAS visa waiver before traveling and it is expected that nearly all applicants will receive their approved ETIAS travel authorization by email within minutes.
 However due to the nature and purpose of the EU ETIAS program there may be certain applicants who could be refused the ETIAS after applying.